StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 The steps of the continuous integration & deployment pipeline are:

-* Installing requirements of the microservice `app.py`
+* Installing requirements of the microservice `app.py`.
-* Linting of the artifacts of the microservice `app.py`
+* Linting of the artifacts of the microservice `app.py`.
-* Building of a docker container image
+* Building of a docker container image.
-* Pushing the image to DockerHub
+* Pushing the image to DockerHub.
-* Deployment of the application in a test environment
+* Deployment of the application in a test environment.
-* Functional testing of the application in the test environment (this could be automated further and enhacned with load-tests)
+* Functional testing of the application in the test environment (this could be automated further and enhanced with load-tests).
-* Deployment of the application in the production environment after successful outcome of the test run has been confirmed
+* Deployment of the application in the production environment after successful outcome of the test run has been confirmed.

 ### Function Testing of a Machine Learning Microservice inside the Continuous Integration / Continuous Deployment Pipeline
 Any change to the application must be deployed & tested in the test-environment before being deployed in the production environment.